 If an exception is needed to this limit, please contact the HE+ Help Desk.
+The request must be submitted on an annual basis.

 3.2 Application Formats

 3.2.1 Interactive

 The interactive application is the same as the paper application form that is located on the Division website and is filled out during an interview process with a WHEAP intake worker.
 The application is interactive when the information is entered into the HE+ System during the interview.